 If you fancy dipping your toes into SEO, have a look at our Brainy blog post, The Best Free SEO Tools.
 The good news is that SEO can be fairly painless to get your foot in the door, so to speak; but if you’re aiming to own the whole house, it takes years of practice, and access to some razor-sharp, ultra-modern tools.
-Different platforms have slightly different nuances when it comes to SEO but the general principles remain the same.
+As one of the UK’s leading SEO agencies, we know that different platforms have slightly different nuances when it comes to SEO strategy.

 - Writing ability